AnnaGr-Git/asl_alphabet_classification/reports/README.md

 > **Upload one image of your GCP container registry, such that we can see the different images that you have stored.**
 > **You can take inspiration from [this figure](figures/registry.png).**
 >
+>Debugging varied from group member to group member, and the file in which the problem occured.
+For python files we mainly relied on the python interpreters verbose error logging.
+If this wasn't enough we used a compination of debugging as well as the python REPL to gain an understanding of what went wrong.
+Although when we used click, the debugger wasn't a big help, so we resorted to using the good old method of writing print() statements.
+Throughout the course of the project we developed better understanding of the python debugger and increased our reliance on it as the days progressed.

+We didn't do much in terms of profiling, any implemented speed impovements were the result of obviously not performant code.
+As at this stage the project is in what would be considered the MVP stage, we didn't place much value in optimizing the code.
 > Answer:

 --- ![image](https://user-images.githubusercontent.com/75242605/213458122-757a7d6b-52a8-429d-8105-60d2516a0403.png) ---